juarezr/firebirdsql-github-action/README.md

 ### Parameters

 `version`
-> latest, v4, v4.0, v4.0.2, v3, v3.0, v3.0.10, 2.5-ss, 2.5-sc<br/>
+> latest, 5, 5.02, 5-noble, 5-jammy, 4, 4.05, 3, 3.09, ...<br/>
-> See this [Docker Image](https://hub.docker.com/r/jacobalberty/firebird) for available versions. and further details on input environment variables
+> See the FirebirdSQL [Docker Image](https://hub.docker.com/r/firebirdsql/firebird) for available versions. and further details on input environment variables.
+Default: latest

 `port`
-> Port published in the host for connecting in the database.
+> Optional port published in the host for connecting to the database.
 Default 3050.

 `firebird_database`
 > Optional name for creating a database with the container